variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 * Rivet structures together
 * Buck rivets
 * Perform paperwork for all completed work
-* Primarily a 7:30 A.M. to 4:30 P.M.
-Monday through Friday position

 ### Engine

 Engine repair work consists of the following tasks:

 * Remove engine from aircraft
 * Disassemble/remove accessories and baffling.
-Prepare engine to be shipped out for overhaul
+Prepare engine to be shipped out for inspection
 * Reassemble, install accessories and baffling after overhaul.
 Prepare engine for installation
-* Install engine in aircraft
+* Reinstall engine in aircraft
 * Rig all systems to include prop, throttle, mixture, and cowl flaps
 * Perform engine run-up
 * Troubleshoot&nbsp;
-* Primarily a 7:30 A.M. to 4:30 P.M.
-Monday through Friday position

 ### Paint/Detail